 No Dedicated, Single Focus

 You’re directing traffic to your landing page for one, very specific reason…or at least you should be.
-So why would you take their eyes off of your well thought out CTA and shift them to a banner add at the bottom of the page, or to a slider image of other products?
+So why would you take their eyes off of your well-thought-out CTA and shift them to a banner ad at the bottom of the page, or to a slider image of other products?
 Be certain that your CTA is an oasis in the desert of your landing page.

 Lack of Imagery

 At this point in our society, I think that we can all agree…people hate to read.
 Well, maybe they don’t “hate” to read, but we’re bombarded with so much information daily that we’ve run out of time to read.
 In the interest of creating a simple, clear, and concise landing page, some make the mistake of either not including imagery or using the wrong types of imagery.
 A good image makes your visitor feel something…hopefully, something that makes them click on your CTA and convert.
 They can feel happiness, sadness, anger, or myriad other feelings, but they should feel SOMETHING.
 Good imagery should also do the following:

 - Clearly express the meaning and importance of your content

 - Be eye-catching

 - Tie seamlessly into the page

 Sure, it’s a lot of work to create the perfect landing page, optimized for conversions instead of bounces.
 But you did it!
 I couldn’t be more proud of you…except you quit right before the finish line.
 Many companies fail to create adequate “Thank You” pages for their new customers to land on after a conversion.
 Don’t confuse a “Thank You Message” with a “Thank You” page.
 The prior is simply a pop-up that lets the visitor know they’ve successfully done something but is quickly clicked out of and leaves the new customer wondering what he should do next.
 The latter immediately presents the new customer with his value offering and then gives him more options.
 A good Thank You Page should include:

 - A secondary value offering or CTA